This post may contain Affiliate Links. Please see my Disclaimer for more details.

 Let’s break down the basic ingredients you’ll need to make this indulgent chocolate chip cookie recipe.

-- Dark Chocolate: Sometimes, I chop up a dark chocolate bar to control the size of the dark chocolate chunks in my cookies.
-You can also use dark chocolate chips or any chocolate chips if preferred.
-If you opt for the chocolate bar, shoot for one with a minimum of 80% cacao.
+I love using a blend of dark chocolate chips and semi-sweet chocolate bars to control the size of the dark chocolate chunks in my cookies.
+You can also use bittersweet chocolate chips or any chocolate chips if preferred.
+If you opt for the chocolate bar, use Baker's or Ghirardelli.

-- Brown Sugar & Granulated Sugar: I only like using top-quality products when I bake, so I use Imperial Sugar products.
+I only like using top-quality products when I bake, so I use Imperial Sugar products.
 They’re non-GMO and consistent.
-The blend of brown and white sugar is what creates a chewy cookie.
+The blend of granulated white sugar and brown sugar is what creates a chewy cookie.

-- Unsalted Butter: I like to splurge a little when making cookies, so I use European-style butter because it has a richer flavor, softer texture, and is creamier because of the higher butterfat content (82-90%).
+I like to splurge a little when making cookies, so I use European-style butter because it has a richer flavor and softer texture and is creamier because of the higher butterfat content (82-90%).
 Regardless of the type of butter you choose, make sure you’re using the unsalted kind.

-- Eggs: Eggs act as a binder to help form the dough of the best chewy chocolate chip cookies.
+Eggs act as a binder to help form the dough of the best chocolate chip cookies.

 How to Make the Best Dark Chocolate Chip Cookies